Niangmodou/Cpp-DataStructures/README.md

 # Cpp-DataStructures

-This is a repository of the common data structures implemented in C++.
-The data structures that are implemented include:
+This is a repository of the common data structures and algorithms implemented in C++.

+<b>Data Structures<b>
 1. Queue
 2. Stack
 3. Vector